shoeffner/mthesis/src/future_work.md

 Because the current implementation only allows for cameras located in the screen plane, a second interesting extension to \Gaze{} would be to make this more flexible.
-This is no easy task as the conversions then need to account for four additional dimensions -- not only offsets in two directions, but offsets in three directions and a three dimensional orientation.
-But this would allow to have setups with external webcams much easier than with the current approach.
+This is no easy task as the conversions then need to account for four additional dimensions -- not only offsets in two directions but offsets in three directions and a three-dimensional orientation.
+But this would allow having setups with external webcams much easier than with the current approach.

-In terms of implementation \Gaze{} has a couple of things to improve on.
+In terms of implementation, \Gaze{} has a couple of things to improve on.
 One example are to provide bindings to other languages -- to use \Gaze{} in for example Python, but also the other direction to write pipeline steps in Python and use them within \Gaze{}.
 The former could be realized using frameworks like